 Homily Written for the Web —May it enhance your prayer and worship of God this day.

-TOWARD A HOMILY FOR SECOND SUNDAY OF EASTER
+TOWARD OF HOMILY FOR THE FOURTH SUNDAY OF EASTER

 Blessed be God!
 Blessed be his Easter people!